fweshi/Responsive-Website-for-Restaurant/README.md

 # Responsive-Website-for-Restaurant README

 ## Overview
-This project is a restaurant website designed and developed for Assessment purpose.
+This project is a restaurant website designed and developed for Assessment purposes.
 The goal of this project is to provide an online platform for customers to explore the restaurant's menu, make reservations, and learn more about the restaurant's offerings and ambiance.

 ## Features
 - **Menu:** Browse through our diverse menu offerings, including appetizers, main courses, desserts, and beverages.